 Two-factor authentication requires users to obtain a passcode, which is often delivered by phone or text message, in addition to entering their username and password.
 A hacker might steal the username and password, but he most likely does not also have access to your phone.

-This month, Citibank introduced its own two-step verification system for certain online transactions that involve money movement or viewing of sensitive information.
+Among the banks with two-factor authentication is Citibank.
+Citibank introduced its own two-step verification system for certain online transactions that involve money movement or viewing of sensitive information.
 Customers enter an identification code, obtained by text message or by phone call, to finish the transaction.
 Citibank requires this extra security step for all online-banking customers.

 As more and more consumers perform our banking online, expect more financial institutions to enforce similar measures.